RegionInternational. Neutral scientific reference — not offered for sale here.

 See note

 - Everywhere — investigational, not approved.
 Multiple Phase 2/2b obesity trials ongoing (semaglutide combo positive; tirzepatide combos mixed; readouts 2026). - Gray market: effectively none — a monoclonal antibody requires complex biologic manufacturing and cannot be casually synthesised or sold the way peptides are.
-It's a pure pharma-pipeline asset (and, in this register, a notable marker of i
+It's a pure pharma-pipeline asset, and in this register a notable marker of the "muscle-sparing" theme. - ⚠ Sport: as an agent blocking the myostatin/activin (ActRII) pathway, it falls under WADA S4 (hormone and metabolic modulators).

 Evidence, by outcome